gsa-oes/office-of-evaluation-sciences/pages/home.md

 class: page-home
 ---

-# <center> In 2016, OES conducted more than a dozen rigorous evaluations aimed at improving government effectiveness and efficiency.</center>
+<p class="usa-display-alt">In 2016, OES conducted more than a dozen rigorous evaluations aimed at improving government effectiveness and efficiency.</p>